samarthag06/Hackathon-project/README.md

-Open the Final Submission to find our final hackathon submission.
+Open the Final Submission.docx to find our final hackathon submission.